kziraddin/ReverseLinkedList/README.md

 # ReverseLinkedList

-Certainly!
-I'll expand the README.md to include information about applications of reversing a linked list.
-Here's an updated version:

-## Reverse Linked List

 This Python script implements a solution to reverse a singly linked list.
 It's designed to work with HackerRank's environment and includes the necessary boilerplate code for input/output handling.

 ## Problem Description